danielbloy/pico-interactive/README.md

     * [ ] Works on CircuitPython
     * [ ] Works with Blinka
 * [ ] Add in a directory-information route to export as JSON data about the directory.
-* [ ] Improve the '/' and '/inspect' routes with more information and better formatting
+* [ ] Improve the '/' and '/inspect' routes with more information and better formatting.
-* [ ] Add in a node-information route to return the node information as JSON
+* [ ] Add in a node-information route to return the node information as JSON.
 * [ ] Add Servo support
     * [ ] Works on CircuitPython
     * [ ] Works with Blinka